Early careers

 Progression is based on merit throughout the firm, regardless of entry route.

-Our Flying Start Degree Programme, which we offer in Accounting and Business are similar to degree apprenticeships but do not follow the apprenticeship framework, however they do combine the study at university with paid placements at PwC.
-The Flying Start Degrees are non funded.
+Our Flying Start Degree Programme, which we offer in Accounting is similar to our degree apprenticeship but doesn’t follow the apprenticeship framework, however they do combine the study at university with paid placements at PwC.
+The Flying Start degrees are non-funded.
 Again these are offered at a range of top universities across the country.

 Applying